Assisting Oregonians since 2006

 If you are a member of a federally-recognized Native American and/or Alaska Natives tribe, you can qualify for special benefits, including a zero-cost sharing plan, when you enroll for a private health insurance through the insurance marketplace.
 Eligibility requirements depend on income at or below the limit for your family size, such as $75,300 for a family of four.

-The insurance marketplace offers private health plans and financial help for people who earn too much to qualify for the Oregon Health Plan and/or cannot get health coverage elsewhere.
+The Health Insurance Marketplace offers private health plans and financial help for people who earn too much to qualify for the Oregon Health Plan and/or cannot get health coverage elsewhere.
 All plans in the insurance marketplace include comprehensive health benefits meeting state and federal requirements and many receive tax credits that pay below the full price of their health plan cost.

 The Oregon Health Plan is a free health insurance plan for Oregonians who meet income, age, and other immigration and residency requirements.
 OHP covers medical care like doctor visits, hospital services, mental health care, dental, and some vision care.
 Oregon became the 7th state in the country to provide free healthcare for kids through the Cover all Kids initiative.
 It extends healthcare coverage through the OHP for all children up to 300% of federal poverty level.